Global group laws and equivariant bordism rings: Real bordism

-We are particularly interested in the case where $E$ is the universal global real oriented theory $\MO$, or its periodic version $\MOP=\sum_{i\in \Z} (\MO\wedge S^i)$.
+is exact, as desired. \end{proof} \begin{Remark} For $A=C_2$, $V=\sigma$ the sign-representation and $E=\MO$ the real equivariant bordism spectrum (see below), the above argument first appeared in \cite[Theorem 2.2]{Sin02}.
+Generally, the Gysin sequence relating the restriction map $\res^{C_2}_1$ to the Euler class $S^0\to S^{\sigma}$ is a standard tool in equivariant stable homotopy theory, going back at least to \cite{Bre67}. \end{Remark} We are particularly interested in the case where $E$ is the universal global real oriented theory $\MO$, or its periodic version $\MOP=\sum_{i\in \Z} (\MO\wedge S^i)$.
 These are discussed in detail in \cite[Section 6.1]{Sch18}.
 In particular, the real orientation of $\MOP$ is introduced in \cite[Construction 6.1.15]{Sch18}.
-Note that there is an isomorphism $\upi_0(\MOP)\cong \bigoplus_{n\in \Z} \upi_n(\MO)$ and hence $\upi_0(\MOP)$ carries an ungraded global $2$-torsion group law, which we will show to be the universal one.
+Note that there is an isomorphism $\upi_0(\MOP)\cong \bigoplus_{n\in \Z} \upi_n(\MO)$.
+Hence, $\upi_0(\MOP)$ carries an ungraded global $2$-torsion group law, which we will show to be the universal one.
 In this sense, the difference between $\MOP$ and $\MO$ corresponds roughly to the difference between ungraded and graded group laws on the algebraic side.